FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### Data traffic certificate of the data supplier or the party authorised by the data supplier

 The competent authority contacting the query interface identifies the data supplier or the party authorised by the data supplier with the help of the server certificate.
-The party authorised by the data supplier refers, for example, to a service centre which the data supplier has authorised to compile and/or send the reports on its behalf.A contact with the data supplier must be accepted provided that
+The party authorised by the data supplier refers, for example, to a service centre which the data supplier has authorised to compile and/or send the reports on its behalf.
+A contact with the data supplier must be accepted provided that

 either